detis46901/Cube/README.md

     </div>
 </span>

-Layers can be created via any of the following sources:<br>
+<br>Layers can be created from any of the following sources:
 <ul>
     <li>WMS</li>
     <li>WFS</li>